 Authorities had thought a DNA test would be necessary to identify the remains that were discovered outside Las Vegas on October 5, but dental records were able to reach a positive match, Lee said.

-A family traveling down Elgin Road from Caliente approached US 93 and pulled over for a bathroom break.
-One family member wandered away to use the bathroom in the desert area and came across the body of the woman, according to the listing in the National Missing and Unidentified Persons System database before the body was identified.
+The family approached US 93 and pulled over for a bathroom break.
+One of them wandered away to use the bathroom in the desert area and came across Feden’s remains, authorities said.

-A Pennsylvania man told police he zip tied his girlfriend to a signpost in the Nevada desert and suffocated her to death by duct taping her mouth and nose, according to a criminal complaint filed last week.
-Police say he then posed as her on social media to communicate with her family after she was dead.
+Chapman told police he tied her to a signpost in the Nevada desert and suffocated her to death, according to the criminal complaint.
+He then posed as her on social media to communicate with her family after she was dead, police say.

 John Chapman, 39, faces charges of kidnapping, obstructing administration of law, and criminal use of a communication facility in Pennsylvania, according to the complaint filed in Allegheny County.